 - maximize profitability by focusing on lucrative customer segments and ideally moving toward a recurring revenue business model

 Sometimes people are great at starting companies, but their experience doesn’t align with the skill sets required to manage a large firm.
 It’s completely ok if this happens!
 If it does, your next priority should be to find an excellent CEO to take the company to the next level.
+You can also hire a business coach in Sydney, Boise, or your local area.
 The Yahoo and Google founders demonstrated the value of this approach.